The Seed Library at Kennett Library

 The Seed Library at Kennett Library offers a wide selection of seeds available for free to the public.
 The Seed Library is housed in a vintage library card catalog filled with a variety of individual seed packets.
 You will find seeds for everything from vegetables, herbs, and grains to gourds and flowers.
 Most of the seeds in our collection are donated from established seed companies* committed to maintaining open-pollinated, heritage, non-gmo seeds produced through organic, sustainable practices.
 Some are locally wild-harvested native species, and some have been donated by our neighbors from their own gardens.

-Seed Sharing You do not need to have a library card to use the SEED LIBRARY!
-You may select any of the packets of seed you want to grow in a season.
+We’re all about Seed Sharing!
+You do not need a library card to use the Seed Library!
+(Though we would love you to have one!)
+You may select as many packets of seeds as you want to grow in a season.
 Each packet has enough seeds for a small garden/row to start.
 (PLEASE take only the amount you think you can grow in the season).
-They are labeled with the name of the plant and basic information for planting.
+Each packet is labeled with the name of the plant, its source, date, and basic information for planting.

-- The Kennett Seed Library is committed to making seeds available to the community at no cost so that they may enjoy the benefits of growing food, herbs and flowers.
+- The Seed Library represents the Kennett Library’s commitment to making seeds available to the community at no cost so that all may enjoy the benefits of growing safe, nutritious, delicious food, fragrant, tasty, healing herbs, and beautiful flowers.

-- The Kennett Seed Library offers a way for people to share and preserve their family histories, culture and food ways with the broader community as well as extend those traditions to the future generations by way of seed saving.
+- The Seed Library offers a way for people to share and preserve their unique histories, culture, and food ways within their families and with the broader community. as well as extend those traditions to future generations by way of seed saving.

-- The Kennett Seed Library hopes to empower people to grow food for themselves and their families that is safe, affordable, nutritious, and bountiful.
+- The Seed Library exists to empower people to grow food for themselves and their families that are safe, affordable, nutritious, bountiful, and meaningful.